 If a perpetrator is found to be in violation of a protective order, they may be held in contempt in civil court or charged criminally for violating such protective order.
 Oftentimes, the criminally charged faces a Class A misdemeanor, punishable by up to 12 months in jail.
 Other charges may sometimes be necessary.

 If the violation is substantial enough, the judge may require the respondent to wear a tracking monitor to prevent a future violation.
 These more severe violations include stalking, terroristic threats, sexual offenses, burglary, and any felony committed against the one being protected and under the protective order.

 Any person charged with a repeat offense of a third or subsequent assault in the fourth degree within a five-year period may be charged with a Class D Felony.
 If convicted of a Class D Felony, the convicted could potentially serve up to 5 years in prison.

-If you or someone you know is the victim of domestic violence that is life threatening, always call 911 first.
-If you have legal questions or need to know how to protect you or someone you love from domestic violence, call Stotts Law, PLLC to schedule a free consultation.
+If you or someone you know is the victim of domestic violence that is life-threatening, always call 911 first.
+If you have legal questions or need to know how to protect you or someone you love from domestic violence, contact us at (502) 383-1550 or schedule a consultation.